apache/shardingsphere/docs/document/content/reference/distsql/syntax/rdl/rule-definition/sharding/create-sharding-broadcast-table-rule.en.md

 ### Supplement

 - `tableName` can use an existing table or a table that will be created
-- Broadcast table rules cannot be created repeatedly, but can contain multiple broadcast tables
+- Only one broadcast rule can exist, but can contain multiple broadcast tables

 ### Example